saikat-says-cool/sentivibe/docs/PRODUCT_DOCUMENTATION.md

 *   **Multi-Source Intelligence:** The AI intelligently synthesizes information from:
     *   **Video Analysis Report:** All details from the initial analysis (sentiment, themes, summary).
     *   **Exact Top Comments:** The raw text of the top 10 most popular comments, allowing for deep dives into audience feedback.
-    *   **External Search Results:** Up-to-date information about the video's broader topic, fetched once at the start of the chat session to provide relevant, current context.
+    *   **External Search Results:** Up-to-date information about the video's broader topic, fetched *once at the start of each new analysis session* to provide relevant, current context for the chat. **Note:** While video analysis results are cached, each chat session starts fresh, ensuring a focused conversation with the latest external context.
     *   **Pre-existing Knowledge:** The AI leverages its vast general knowledge for time-independent questions that aren't covered by the video or external search.
 *   **Cost-Optimized External Context:** To ensure efficiency, external search for broader context is performed only once per video analysis session, significantly reducing API costs while still providing valuable, up-to-date information.